cosmicexplorer/spack/lib/spack/docs/packaging_guide.rst

 a package is installed with a different specification (but the same version) or reinstalled on account of a change in the hashing scheme.
 It may (rarely) be necessary to avoid caching for a particular version by adding ``no_cache=True`` as an option to the ``version()`` directive.
-Example situations would be a "snapshot"-like Version Control System (VCS) tag, a VCS branch such as ``v6-16-00-patches``, or a URL specifying a regularly updated snapshot tarball.
+An example use case would be a URL specifying a regularly-updated snapshot tarball.

 ^^^^^^^^^^^^^^^^^^
 Version comparison